matrix-org/matrix-hookshot/docs/usage/room_configuration/gitlab_project.md

 To set up a connection to a GitLab project in a new room:

-(NB you must have permission to bridge GitHub repositories before you can use this command, see [auth](../auth.html#gitlab).)
+(NB you must have permission to bridge GitLab repositories before you can use this command, see [auth](../auth.html#gitlab).)

 1. Create a new, unencrypted room.
 It can be public or private.
 2. Invite the bridge bot (e.g. `@hookshot:example.com`).